riseshia/railsguides.kr/guides/source/ko/nested_model_forms.md

 --------------------------------------------------------------------------------

 NOTE: This guide assumes the user knows how to use the [Rails form helpers](form_helpers.html) in general.
-Also, it's **not** an API reference.
+Also, it’s **not** an API reference.
 For a complete reference please visit [the Rails API documentation](http://api.rubyonrails.org/).

 Model setup